DisCoTec/discotec.github.io/2021/coordination.md

 The conference proceedings, formed by accepted submissions will be published by Springer in the LNCS Series.

+Following the tradition of previous editions of COORDINATION, according to the quality and number of the submission, we will organise special issues of extended and selected Full/Short/Survey/Tool papers in reputable journals such as LMCS and SCP.

 <!--
 ### Special Issues